-Unrhymed Japanese poetic form.
-It consists of 17 syllables arranged in three lines of 5, 7, and 5 syllables, respectively.
-The form expresses much and suggests more in the fewest possible words.
-It gained distinction in the 17th century, when Basho elevated it to a highly refined art.
-Haiku remains Japan’s most popular poetic form and is widely imitated in English and other languages.
+A haiku is an unrhymed Japanese poetic form that consists of 17 syllables arranged in three lines containing five, seven, and five syllables, respectively.
+A haiku expresses much and suggests more in the fewest possible words.
+The form gained distinction in the 17th century, when Basho, a Japanese poet considered the greatest practitioner of the form, elevated it to a highly refined art.
+It remains Japan’s most popular poetic form.
+The Imagist poets (1912–30) and others have imitated the form in English and other languages.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'haiku.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.